josephdadams/TallyArbiter/readme.md

 After downloading the software, type `npm install` to install all necessary libraries and packages.

+You can then start it by typing `npm start` in a terminal.

-# Upgrading the software
+### Upgrading
 If you downloaded the software using `git`, upgrades are simple.
 In the terminal window, change directly to the Tally Arbiter folder, and then type: `git pull`.
 This will download the latest source code.

 If you downloaded the source code manually, just replace the files in the folder manually.

-**Be Sure to back up or save your `config.json` file!**

 Now run `npm install` to make sure all packages are up to date.

-# Running the software

-**RUNNING DIRECTLY WITHIN NODE:**
-1. Open a terminal window and change directory to the folder where you placed the source code.
-1. Type `node index.js` within this folder to run the program. *If this folder does not contain a `config.json` configuration file, a new one will be created the next time you use the API or the Settings page.*

-**RUNNING AS A SERVICE:**
-1. Open a terminal window and change directory to the folder where you placed the source code.
-1. Install the Node.js library, `pm2`, by typing `npm install -g pm2`.
-This will install it globally on your system.
-1. After `pm2` is installed, type `pm2 start index.js --name TallyArbiter` to daemonize it as a service.
-1. If you would like it to start automatically upon bootup, type `pm2 save` and then `pm2 startup` and follow the instructions on-screen.
-1. To view the console output while running the software with `pm2`, type `pm2 logs TallyArbiter`.
+**Be sure to back up or save your [config file](#configuration)!**

+# Control Interface
-This program runs an HTTP server listening on port `4455`.
+TallyArbiter runs an HTTP server listening on port `4455`.
 If this port is in use and cannot be opened, you will receive an error.

-Upon startup, the program will enumerate through all stored incoming tally connections and open them.
+To get to the web interface, open your browser to <http://127.0.0.1:4455> if you're on the same machine where you're running the software.
+If now, just replace `127.0.0.1` with the IP of that machine.

+If you're running the Desktop App, you get a window showing the GUI.
+However, the web interface is also available at the url described above.

 # Configuration
-Once running, a web interface is available to view tally sources, devices, and other information at `/settings`: <http://127.0.0.1:4455/settings>
+In the configuration interface, the settings page is available at `/settings`: <http://127.0.0.1:4455/settings>
 **This page is restricted by a username and password.
 The default username is `admin` and the default password is `12345`.**

+All the changes you make there are saved to a `config.json` file.
+This file should also be backed up frequently to prevent data loss when updating.
+It's path is different depending on the OS that you're running:

+* Windows: `C:\Users\YourUsername\AppData\Roaming\TallyArbiter\config.json`
+* MacOS: `~/Library/Preferences/TallyArbiter/config.json`
+* Linux: `~/.local/share/TallyArbiter/config.json`

+You can also manually edit that file.

+**Make sure that TallyArbiter is closed while making changes, because otherwise they will be overwritten!**

-You can change the security of this area by adding the following section to your `config.json` file:
+You can change the security of the settings and the producer page by adding the following section to your `config.json` file:
 ```javascript
 {
 	"security":